-- Visual, decorative, and literary arts will be displayed in the EnergyWhiz Exhibit Hall. - Performing arts can either showcase their piece live or present the video of their performance in the EnergyWhiz Auditorium.
+- Visual, decorative, and literary arts will be displayed in the EnergyWhiz Exhibit Hall. - Performing arts may either showcase their piece live or present the video of their performance in the EnergyWhiz Auditorium.

-Display tables will be specifically marked for Energy Inspired Art projects by grade level divisions.
-In the Exhibit Hall, teams are expected to be present during specified viewing times to answer questions and interact with the public.
+Display tables will be specifically marked for EIA projects by grade level divisions.
+Teams are expected to be present during specified viewing times to answer questions and interact with the public.

-If a team is unable to transport their artwork to exhibit at the competition due to its size or in the event it is part of a permanent installation, the team must provide a photo display of their artwork to present in the EnergyWhiz Exhibit Hall.
+If a team is unable to transport their artwork to exhibit at the competition due to its size or because it is part of a permanent installation, the team must provide a photo display of their artwork to present.
 The size of these displays must not exceed the size of a tri- fold display board (28" x 40").